 György Galántai: In 1976, I took my picture in a photo automat for one of my identity cards.
 Several of my friends remarked on the impersonality of the picture.
 I decided to enlarge the picture, and try, using a variety of different photomechanical means, to arrive at the picture’s original meaning.
 I used traditional screens and every imaginable and available modifying device.
 I selected the devices according to the variety of modifications they were capable of.
 As a last resort, I treated the original photograph itself as a modifying device.

-core of the procedure I found, in effect, in the relationship between
+The conceptual core of the procedure I found, in effect, in the relationship between man and machine.

 “As we turn the pages, the self-portrait itself retains less and less of its personal, self-expressing quality.
 It becomes the basic unit of a system of modules, a system suited for use in a variety of mechanical processes; at times, it seems to disappear entirely, so that only its absence is perceptible throughout.
 The principal player in this exercise in graphic modification, thus, is not some kind of motif, but the procedure itself, or, more precisely, its two prime devices: the photo negative, which essentially determined the image structure, and the fine silk-screen allowing or blocking the penetration of the dye.”
 (László Beke, 1978)